garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

 .. note:: **Example of notifying partial redo of a use case**

-  - | When an order is placed through a shopping site, if business exception notifying stock shortage occurs
+  - | When an order is placed through a shopping site, if business exception notifying stock shortage occurs.
     | In such a case, order can be placed if the no. of items to be ordered is reduced; hence display a screen on which no. of items can be changed and prompt a message asking to change the same.

 .. figure:: ./images/exception-handling-class-again-from-middle.png